 * Click here for rating key

-Manning's Restaurant Review: Peyton and Eli may be the big Manning names these days, but the family’s heritage has everything to do with football great Archie, the boys’ father.
-Archie Manning now helms Manning’s in busy Fulton Square, in the heart of the downtown tourist district.
+Manning's Restaurant Review: In Louisiana, Archie Manning, father of Peyton and Eli, is synonymous with great football.
+He now helms Manning’s in busy Fulton Square, in the heart of the downtown tourist district.
 Part of the Harrah’s New Orleans hotel and casino complex, Manning’s is a big, sprawling sports bar and high-decibel 210-seat restaurant, complete with 30 flat-screens for viewing --- what else? --- football, along with one huge 13-foot screen.
 A semi-private area called The End Zone offers 17 comfortable recliners by reservation only on game days.
-The menu focuses on meat and potatoes, with a heavy side of comfort food: steaks, burgers, mac ‘n’ cheese, jambalaya, potato skins, gumbo and pastas.
-One reason to go back to Manning’s is the “Mason Jar Banana Pudding” with vanilla wafers.
-Unfortunately, the place is a bit pricey for the product: a burger is $14; a steak can run you almost $40.
+The menu focuses on meat and potatoes, with a heavy side of comfort food: sliders, burgers, mac ‘n’ cheese, jambalaya, ribs, gumbo and pastas.
+One reason to go back to Manning’s is the bourbon-infused apple pouches for dessert.
+Unfortunately, the place is a bit pricey for the product: a burger is $14, once you order the à la carte toppings.
 The food is inexplicably under-seasoned in a town that is known for spice.
 The wine list is very brief, with about 12 to 15 selections, mostly reds.
 Mixed drinks or beer are the most popular quaffs.